What Is Express Entry?

 CRS Scores in 2026: What to Expect

 General CEC draws are pulling candidates with scores in the 507–511 range.
-This sounds high, but category-based draws — introduced in 2023 and now dominant in 2026 — have significantly lower cut-offs, often in the 350–480 range depending on the stream.
+This sounds high, but category-based draws — introduced in 2023 and now dominant in 2026 — have significantly lower cut-offs, ranging from as low as 169 for the newest specialised streams up to around 480 for broader streams, depending on the stream.

 If your occupation falls into one of these, your effective competition pool is much smaller.
 IRCC has moved heavily toward category-based draws over general draws in 2026 — always check which stream matches your NOC code.